NaoiseGaffney/BookRepository/README.md

 * **User Story 001 (User/Reader):** as a new user/reader I want to join the Book Repository to store details about my books so that I can share them with a wider audience.
 	* **Use Case 001-001 (C in User CRUD):** as a new user/reader I want to register an account with the Book Repository.
-		*  **Tasks 1:** [Book Repository Home/Landing Page](https://book-repository-virtual.herokuapp.com/) -> read and accept the Consent Cookie (optional) -> click on Register in the naviagtion bar or the hamburger-menu followed by Register [Register](https://book-repository-virtual.herokuapp.com/user/register) -> fill in the form: username, email address, password, password confirmation, and click on the Register button -> if successful: a success Flash message, otherwise a danger Flash message.
+		*  **Tasks 1:** [Book Repository Home/Landing Page](https://book-repository-virtual.herokuapp.com/) -> read and accept the Consent Cookie (optional) -> click on Register in the navigation bar or the hamburger-menu followed by Register [Register](https://book-repository-virtual.herokuapp.com/user/register) -> fill in the form: username, email address, password, password confirmation, and click on the Register button -> if successful: a success Flash message, otherwise a danger Flash message.
 		*  **Tasks 2:** a confirmation email with a link is sent to the email address specified during registration -> click on the link -> you're accepted and signed in at the same time -> Member's Page -> two success Flash messages, one for registration and one for sign in.
 	*  **Use Case 001-002:** as a user/reader I want to Sign In to the Book Repository to access my stack of books.
 		*  **Tasks 1:** [Book Repository Home/Landing Page](https://book-repository-virtual.herokuapp.com/) -> read and accept the Consent Cookie (optional) -> click on Sign In in the navigation bar or the hamburger-menu followed by Sign In [Sign In](https://book-repository-virtual.herokuapp.com/user/sign-in) -> enter your username and password (the same credentials used when registering), click on the Remember Me box (optional), and click on the Sign In button -> success Flash message and [Member's Page](https://book-repository-virtual.herokuapp.com/members).
 	*  **Use Case 001-003:** as a user/reader I want to reset my password as I have forgotten it.
-		*  **Tasks 1:** [Book Repository Home/Landing Page](https://book-repository-virtual.herokuapp.com/) -> read and accept the Consent Cookie (optional) -> click on Sign In in the navigation bar or the hamburger-menu followed by Sign In [Sign In](https://book-repository-virtual.herokuapp.com/user/sign-in) -> click on [Forgot Your Password?](https://book-repository-virtual.herokuapp.com/user/forgot-password) -> enter your email address, the same one you used o register your acccount and click on the Send Reset Password Email button -> success Flash message.
+		*  **Tasks 1:** [Book Repository Home/Landing Page](https://book-repository-virtual.herokuapp.com/) -> read and accept the Consent Cookie (optional) -> click on Sign In in the navigation bar or the hamburger-menu followed by Sign In [Sign In](https://book-repository-virtual.herokuapp.com/user/sign-in) -> click on [Forgot Your Password?](https://book-repository-virtual.herokuapp.com/user/forgot-password) -> enter your email address, the same one you used o register your account and click on the Send Reset Password Email button -> success Flash message.
 		*  **Tasks 2:** a password reset email is sent to the provided email address, provided it exists in the Book Repository -> click on the password link to reset your password or ignore if you don't need to reset your password -> [Reset Password](https://book-repository-virtual.herokuapp.com/user/reset-password/...) -> enter your new password, retype your new password to confirm, and click on the Change Password button -> success Flash message and [Member's Page](https://book-repository-virtual.herokuapp.com/members).
 		*  **Tasks 3:** an email confirming your password change is sent to the email address you provided -> if you initiated the password change, do nothing, otherwise click on the "click here to reset it" link.

 ---

-*  **User Story 002 (User/Reader):** as a user/reader I want the ability to manage my user profile so that I can have the best possible user/reader exeperience.
+*  **User Story 002 (User/Reader):** as a user/reader I want the ability to manage my user profile so that I can have the best possible user/reader experience.
 	*  **Use Case 002-001 (U in User CRUD):** as a user/reader I want to update my user profile.
 		*  **Tasks 1:** [Member's Page](https://book-repository-virtual.herokuapp.com/members) -> click on the user profile (username) on the navigation bar [Edit User Profile](https://book-repository-virtual.herokuapp.com/user/edit_user_profile) -> add/edit your First and Last Name, click on the Update button -> success Flash message and [Member's Page](https://book-repository-virtual.herokuapp.com/members).
 	*  **Use Case 002-002 (U in User CRUD):** as a user/reader I want to change my password.
 		*  **Tasks 1:** [Member's Page](https://book-repository-virtual.herokuapp.com/members) -> click on the user profile (username) on the navigation bar [Edit User Profile](https://book-repository-virtual.herokuapp.com/user/edit_user_profile) -> click on [Change Password](https://book-repository-virtual.herokuapp.com/user/change-password) -> enter your current/old password, your new password, retype your new password for confirmation, and click on the Change Password button -> success Flash message and [Member's Page](https://book-repository-virtual.herokuapp.com/members).
 		*  **Tasks 2:** an email is sent to the user's/reader's email address, confirming the password change -> if the password change wasn't initiated by the user/reader they can click on the link in the email to change the password.
 	*  **Use Case 002-003 (D in User CRUD):** as a user/reader I want to delete my account.
-		*  **Tasks 1:** [Member's Page](https://book-repository-virtual.herokuapp.com/members) -> click on the user profile (username) on the navigation bar [Edit User Profile](https://book-repository-virtual.herokuapp.com/user/edit_user_profile) -> click on [Delete User](https://book-repository-virtual.herokuapp.com/user/edit_user_profile#delete_user) -> click on yes to permanetly delete the user/reader and associated books from the Book Repository or no to close the delete user modal -> success Flash message [Landing/Home Page](https://book-repository-virtual.herokuapp.com/index.html).
+		*  **Tasks 1:** [Member's Page](https://book-repository-virtual.herokuapp.com/members) -> click on the user profile (username) on the navigation bar [Edit User Profile](https://book-repository-virtual.herokuapp.com/user/edit_user_profile) -> click on [Delete User](https://book-repository-virtual.herokuapp.com/user/edit_user_profile#delete_user) -> click on yes to permanently delete the user/reader and associated books from the Book Repository or no to close the delete user modal -> success Flash message [Landing/Home Page](https://book-repository-virtual.herokuapp.com/index.html).

 ---